microsoft/MIDI/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
 This is especially helpful for any MIDI tools bug reports, or bug reports related to a third-party product.

+**Installer Name or Version**
+If this is an install from a Github release, please provide the version (or the full installer name)
+Example: Windows MIDI Services Developer Preview x64 1.0.24002.1659.exe

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 11]
  - OS Build from Settings > System > About: [e.g. 22621.1848]

 **Do you wish to contribute a fix for this problem?**
+Yes or No

 **Additional context**
 Add any other context about the problem here.